 Advertising and sales promotion costs are expensed the first time the advertising or sales promotion takes place.
 Advertising costs are reflected as a component of "Selling, general and administrative" in the Company's combined statements of operations.
-For the years ended December 31, 2015, 2014, and 2013, advertising costs were \$2.9 million, \$3.3 million and \$4.9 million, respectively.
+For the nine months ended September 30, 2015 and 2014 (unaudited) and for the years ended December 31, 2014, 2013, and 2012 advertising costs were \$2.1 million, \$2.4 million, \$3.3 million, \$4.9 million and \$3.9 million, respectively.

-Stock Based Compensation
+Stock-Based Compensation